openlibhums/memory-alpha/content/pages/support/accounts-and-roles/janeway-roles-and-permissions.md

 > [!NOTE]
 > The following sections contain information on configuring granular permissions.
 This requires more advanced technical knowledge, though you are unlikely to need this (often).

-There is no interface for updating the roles that can access the licenses and sections pages and the setting is JSON stored in the database.
+There is no interface for updating the roles that can access the licences and sections pages and the setting is JSON stored in the database.
 If you are not comfortable or able editing this, contact your system administrator.

 > [!WARNING]
 > Only modify granular permissions if you are confident in the change you are making.

 By default, both settings read `["editor", "journal-manager"]`.
-If, for example, you wanted to stop editors from editing licenses, you could change it to read `["journal-manager"]`.
-Once saved, only users with the journal manager role will be able to access the licenses pages.
+If, for example, you wanted to stop editors from editing licences, you could change it to read `["journal-manager"]`.
+Once saved, only users with the journal manager role will be able to access the licences pages.

 ### Granular settings permissions (staff only - advanced)